Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/01_program_structure.rst

 .. admonition:: tip
     :class: tip

-    Main function can have its return statement ommited.
+    Main function can have its return statement omitted.
 If it's not present and code reaches end of the function, the behavior is as if had :cch:`return 0;`.

 ..